Ameer2000Mzori/Business-Agency-Website/README.md

-# THIS PROJECT IS PAUZED AND MAYBE CANCELED
+# THIS PROJECT IS PAUZED

 ![alt text](./sample/1.png)